 Brian sat the food on a small table next to the door.
 He grabbed the grill kit and walked outside.

+"I don't need the hose."
 Brian turned the grill on high and closed the lid.

-Brian grinned.
-"No, I haven't."
-He opened the grill and turned down the heat.
-Brian unwrapped the steaks and placed then on the highest grates.
+"I'm burning off anything that I missed."
+Brian waited a few minutes then opened the grill and turned down the heat.
+He unwrapped the steaks and placed then on the highest grates.
 Then, he closed the lid.
 "I'm going to let those cook for a minute before putting the corn on."

 "We'll see," Brian said.
 "Charles is pretty astute."